-Ms. Rashid told members that a resolution was adopted at the July meeting before the NCDOT deadline to update the initiative.
-Comments included in the resolution are almost exactly the same as the current resolution.
-Only two of the requested changes were addressed by the Department.
-They include the portion of US 74 as one of the top facilities in the initiative.
+Ms. Rashid told members that the TAC adopted a resolution that provided comments on the draft Strategic Transportation Corridors Initiative at the July meeting.
+From the list of comments submitted by the WMPO, only two of the requested changes were addressed.
+They included the portion of US 74 as one of the top facilities in the initiative.
 They also addressed the concern that the Strategic Highway Corridors Initiative was part of the NEPA documentation and other base documentation for projects moving forward through the environmental review or funding processes.
-She noted that the Department indicated that they would adopt that portion of the Strategic Highway Corridor Initiative by reference so that it wouldn't negate any of the environmental work that has been done on existing projects that reference the initiative.
+The Department indicated that they would adopt that portion of the Strategic Highway Corridor Initiative by reference so that it wouldn't negate any of the environmental work that has been done on existing projects.